 Heat, pressure, and chemical systems housed in the laboratory suites process and decontaminate all liquid and solid wastes completely, and air passes through high-efficiency particulate air filters, making all the liquid and air effluents safe before they leave the facility.
 Multiple redundancies in equipment and systems help to ensure that if an unexpected failure were to occur, a backup would be in place to maintain safety.

 Investigators in the laboratories study tiny amounts of infectious agents and the diseases they cause in order to develop vaccines, treatments and diagnostic tools.
 USAMRIID's research involving infectious agents is reviewed and approved by the Institutional Biosafety Committee, the Animal Care and Use Committee, the Portfolio Review Committee, and other internal and external reviewers as applicable.
 No studies can take place without careful examination of all protocols to assess risks.

 The laboratories at USAMRIID are inspected and overseen by the Department of the Army, the Centers for Disease Control and Prevention, and many other agencies to ensure their safe and secure operation.

 — Safety Report Information —

-In the interest of transparency, USAMRIID has compiled data from safety incident reports, which are filed whenever a laboratory mishap occurs.
+USAMRIID compiles data from safety incident reports, which are filed whenever a laboratory mishap occurs.
 This information is updated on the USAMRIID website annually.

 In order to properly assess safety performance over time, USAMRIID compares the number of incidents to the number of times employees entered BSL-3 and BSL-4 laboratories in a given year.
-It is important to note that in every incident from 2010-2012, no symptoms were reported and there were no signs of illness.
+It is important to note that in every incident from 2010 to present, no symptoms were reported and there were no signs of illness.

 — Data Analysis —